rsksmart/devportal-1.0/rif/rns/guide/operations.md

 tags: rns, guide, rns-user-guide
 ---

-This are the basic operations you can perform with the RNS manager:
+These are the basic operations you can perform with the RNS manager:

 - [Domain info](#domain-info)
     - [Extend your domain expiration time](#extend-your-domain-expiration-time)